 - Additional property owner(s) form if there are multiple property owners where the project will occur.

 - Supplemental application forms for consideration of streamlined permitting under the Fish Habitat Enhancement Project (FHEP) and Habitat Recovery Pilot Program (HRPP) process.

 The fastest way to get an HPA is to submit your application through APPS online.
 APPS will walk you through the steps to apply for an HPA.
 Your review process begins once we receive your complete application.
 You can even track your application throughout the review process.

 To obtain an emergency HPA, contact your local habitat biologist or call the 24-hour Emergency Hotline.
-For the purposes of issuing such an HPA an "emergency" means an immediate threat to life or property.
+To issue such an HPA, an "emergency" means an immediate threat to life or property.
 Only the governor, WDFW, or a county legislative authority can declare an emergency.
-In such cases, WDFW can provide immediate verbal approval prior to work.
+In such cases, WDFW can provide immediate verbal approval before work begins.
 (RCW 77.55.021(12)).

 If the situation meets emergency criteria, we will issue verbal approval and a habitat biologist will follow up in writing within 30 days.
 You must receive verbal approval before beginning work in or near the water.

 You may request a modification to your HPA if your project has changed or you need more time.
 Your HPA will explain how to request a modification.
 WDFW will grant a modification if fish and habitat will be protected from the impacts of the changed project.